anyahush/surf-the-wave/README.md

 ![Mock-up of site](readme/assets/readme-images/mockups.png)

-Surf the Wave is a fictional e-commerce site that sells surf equipment and surfwear for all those who love surfing or are curious to try!
-Surf the Wave is a retail site for individuals, friends and families and not a commerical wholesaler.
-This is the fourth milestone project as part of my Diploma with Code Institute.
-This project focuses on the development of a full-stack e-commerce site that uses a centrally-owned dataset by using HTML, CSS, JavaScript, Python+Django, relational database(Postgres), stripe payments and AWS.
+Do you love to surf and want the latest board?
+Or have you always wanted to give surfing a try?
+Surf the Wave is an online retailer of surfboards, equipment and wetsuits for you, your friends and the family!
+We want to spread the joy of surfing!

 Deployed website can be viewed [here](https://surf-the-wave.herokuapp.com/).